-PETA, among other animal organizations and city councils, is bombarded with complaints from angry neighbors about the noise from uncontrollable canines.
+Among other animal organizations and city councils, PETA is bombarded with complaints from angry neighbors about the noise from uncontrollable canines.

-If your pet is one that causes unnecessary noise in the neighborhood, then having your pet undergo devocalization might be an option for you as a responsible pet parent.
+If your pet causes unnecessary noise in the neighborhood, then having your pet undergo devocalization might be an option for you as a responsible pet parent.

 Below are the benefits you can expect to have for you and your pet after the procedure.

 Removes the risk of your dog being taken away by the county.